 High impact strength and good ductility are qualities of zinc alloys that are rarely found in most other casting alloys.
 Ductility is important for bending and crimpling in post-casting assembly operations, while impact strength provides performance in rough environments.
 Fracture toughness is also greater than for most aluminum alloys and cast irons.

-ZAMAK alloys provide high hardness and abrasion and wear resistance.
-Optimum hardness is provided by the ZA family whose Brinell Hardness ranges from 95 to 122 when die cast.
+Compared to other competing materials such as aluminum and magnesium die castings, the ZAMAK alloys provide increased hardness and abrasion and wear resistance.
+Until recently, optimum hardness was provided by the cold chamber alloys ZA-12 and ZA-27 whose Brinell Hardness ranges from 95 to 122 when die cast.
+Today, Eastern manufactures a hot chamber zinc die casting alloy called EZAC whose hardness is approximately 125 Brinell.
 These values are much higher than the 70 to 85 BHN displayed by aluminum alloys, and much higher than the hardness values of engineered plastics.
-Along with high hardness, ZA alloys also exhibit excellent abrasion and wear resistance.

 As zinc alloys conduct both heat and electricity, they can be used for heat dissipating devices such as heat sinks.
 Zinc's excellent casting fluidity permits thinner fin and cooling pin design to better dissipate heat.
 Zinc's excellent electrical conductivity also provides good EMI, RFI and ESD shielding.